Kasmanaft/grape_atm/README.md

     { "error": "not enough money to satisfy your request" }

-- You can reload ATN with PUT request "http://localhost:9292/atm" with JSON body like this:
+You can **reload ATM** with PUT request "http://localhost:9292/atm" with JSON body like this:

     {"bills" :[